Treat Periodontal Disease With Osseous Surgery

 Periodontal bone grafts are placed around an existing tooth to support it and reduce mobility.

-Bone Graft Growth and Healing
+Healing & Recovery: Bone Graft Growth Timeline

 Once the bone graft material is placed under the gum, healing begins, similar to how a broken arm or leg heals in a cast.
 With proper care: